 - 1. Immediate minimum 3-day suspension and notification of parents/guardians. - 2.
 The parents/guardians and the Dean will meet and the student will be placed on probation. - 3.
 If necessary, a Discipline Board meeting will be held. - 4.
 If warranted, the police will be notified. - 5.
 The student will be required to undergo a drug/alcohol screening and assessment at a State-approved agency at the parents'/guardians' expense.
 Parents/guardians will sign a release of information consent form so that results can be shared with the school.
 The Dean of Students must receive the Assessment and recommendations from the State-approved agency.
 The student must agree to follow a professionally developed treatment plan.
-Parent/guardian refusal to submit to the above will result in the commencement of expulsion proceedings. - 6.
-If a student athlete is in violation of this policy during his/her athletic season, he/she will be suspended for 25% of that competitive season which may include post season playoffs.
-A student found to be in violation of this policy while his/her activity is not in session, shall serve his/her suspension during the next season regardless of school year.
-(Please see the Student Handbook for definitions of 25% of competitive seasons and activities.) - 7.
+Parent/guardian refusal to submit to the above will result in the commencement of expulsion proceedings.

+- 6. If a student athlete is in violation of this policy during his/her athletic season, he/she will be suspended for 25% of that competitive season which may include post season playoffs.
+A student found to be in violation of this policy while his/her activity is not in session, shall serve his/her suspension during the next season regardless of school year. - 7.
 Students involved in non-athletic extracurricular activities will be suspended for 25% of that activity during the school year in which the violation has occurred or, if the activity is not in session, beginning in the next school year until the suspension has been served.
-(Please see the Student Handbook for definitions of 25% of competitive seasons and activities.)